MichaIng/DietPi-Docs/docs/install.md

         - one **bootable USB drive** (e.g. flash disk, at least 2 GiB), to hold the DietPi installer image and to boot the target PC
         - **target PC** to be installed

         Remark: If your PC is not able to boot from a USB drive you can do a similar installation by burning the installer image onto a DVD and boot from the DVD.
 The same installation procedure will take place.
-Do not forget to eject your DVD before the installed DietPi shall boot from the hard disc for the first time.
+Do not forget to eject your DVD before the installed DietPi shall boot from the hard disk for the first time.

         <h2>1.
 Download the DietPi installer image</h2>